ulemjin/upgraded-horiseon/README.md

         header, nav, footer, section (hero, content, benefits), article (content);
         both in HTML and CSS
 # 2. Streamline and condensing repetitive code
-        Streamlining CSS, condensing by using class attributes, putting style codes in logical order with HTML
+        Streamlining CSS by putting style codes in logical order of the HTML layout.
+        Condensing CSS by using class attributes in content and benefits sections.
+        Removing unnecessary class attributes in the benefits section in HTML.